rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

 - permit building `mwe` with or without a GPU present.
 - permit running `mwe` with or without a GPU, and be able to control this behavior at runtime.

-These two requirements are particularly useful for real-world cross-platform applications, although it's also a missing piece in a typical GPU tutorial.
+These two requirements are particularly useful for real-world cross-platform applications, although it's also a missing piece in a typical GPGPU tutorial.
 I'll spend some time describing how to accomplish this with a small utility I wrote called `kernel.h`.

 <br>